-US aims to squeeze North Korea at UN
+Tillerson: Military action against North Korea on table

 A Foreign Ministry spokesman also signaled China's displeasure about the tone of the UN meeting.
 "If this meeting focuses on only imposing more sanctions and exerting more pressure, I think this meeting will become a lost opportunity," spokesman Geng Shuang said Friday.
 "It may aggravate the confrontation between relevant sides and harm current efforts in promoting peace and dialogue."

-He added that the US willingness to negotiate was "a positive and constructive signal and we commend it.
+He added that the US willingness to negotiate was "a positive and constructive signal and we commend it

 But the administration's brinksmanship, particularly with an unpredictable and unstable leader such as Kim, has put some observers on edge.